Chairs: Tim Carter and Kent Brower

 Kyongmo Kim, University of Aberdeen, ‘Why did not Matthew explain the delay of parousia?
 Comparison of the eschatological delay in Matthew and 2 Baruch’

 Many scholars have argued that Early Christianity and first-century Judaism confronted a similar problem of the eschatological delay.
 However, Matthew’s approach to the eschatological delay is different from the Jewish apocalypse and even the other books of the New Testament (e.g. 2 Pet 3:8-9): he does not explain the delay.
 Comparing Matthew with 2 Baruch—both books known as written in a similar period, right after the destruction of the temple—this paper will argue that Matthew’s imminent expectation of the end of the age made this difference in coping with the eschatological delay.
 Despite his implications of the delay of the parousia, Matthew maintained Jesus’ sayings about imminent expectations of the End in his gospel, which even sound like false prophecies to our contemporary readers.
 This paper will also suggest that Matthew understood the destruction of the temple in A.D.
-70 as the beginning sign ushering into the end of the age, which was regarded as only one of the events that would occur at the End in 2 Baru
+70 as the beginning sign ushering into the end of the age, which was regarded as only one of the events that would occur at the End in 2 Baruch.

 Edmund Y. M. Leung, University of Edinburgh, ‘A Spatial Examination of the Disciples Being with Jesus in Mark’s Narrative by Soja’s Thirdspace Theory’